NCAR/NCAR_mkdocs_template/docs/getting-started/index.md

-First, edit the `mkdocs.yml` file to customize the site name, navigation, and other settings.
+For example, edit the `mkdocs.yml` file to customize the site name, navigation, and other settings.
 For example, you can change site name, site description, and author:

 ```
 # ------------------------------------